-3.3.2.
-Color constancy methods
+3.3.2 Color constancy methods: Illumination detection

 Tests for the correlation method were performed in order to determine the best merit (function) for illumination detection.
-The testing set contained 156 images with none, one or multiple faces, taken under 5 various illumination conditions.
-The white subset represents the standard illumination conditions, while red, blue, green and yellow subsets were generated by illuminating the scene with the corresponding color light.
+The testing set contained 156 images with none, one or multiple faces, taken under 7 various illumination conditions.